 While walking along Sotogrande’s Marina we found restaurants in a row and it was difficult for us to choose which one should we try.
 We wanted a little quiet with few people inside.
 Since it was quite early in the afternoon we found a few restaurants that were empty.
 We picked this empty restaurant and had a couple of cold drinks then we decided to see the menu.
 We both like sushi though it’s not the kind of dish that we so eagerly desire.

 We did not order something for a starter but we were treated to a nice looking something that tasted that of a shrimp.
 Anyway, we ate it with appropriate gusto and we liked it.
 Hubby had the one with mango while I had the one with salmon.
 We tasted each other’s sushi and we found both to be so delectable.
 I particularly like the bite-size portion sushi like this one as opposed to big cut portion.
-Communication was not easy in this restaurant because it seemed all the waiters only speak Spanish.
+Communication was not easy in this restaurant because it seemed all the waiters only spoke Spanish.
 When we ordered the cream mousse for dessert we thought they did not understand it at all because we got a kind of orange drinks.
 When the mousse finally came we then realized the orange drinks must have been complimentary.

 El Paseo (Marbella)